piharpi/jekyll-klise/README.md

 # Klisé

-Klisé is minimalist Jekyll theme for running a personal site and blog running on Jekyll, Ruby, Netlify, Now.sh.<br>
+Klisé is minimalist Jekyll theme for running a personal site and blog running on Jekyll.<br>
 For demo <a href="https://klise.now.sh" target="_blank">klise.now.sh</a>

 ## Features